background hero

 Swimming Pool Accidents

 If a property owner has a swimming pool on their premises, they must make sure that all reasonable measures are taken to ensure no one gets injured while in or near the swimming pool.
-This includes installing fences or gates to prevent trespassers from easily accessing the area.
+Swimming pool accidents can occur on someone else’s property, making it crucial for property owners to install fences or gates to prevent trespassers from easily accessing the area.

 Elevator and Escalator Accidents

 In most elevator and escalator accidents, the property owner will almost always be held accountable for the accident.
 However, there have been cases where the property owner has taken reasonable measures by properly maintaining their elevators and/or escalators, yet an accident still took place.
+These accidents can result from property owner’s negligence in maintaining the equipment.
 Under this type of case, the manufacturer, installer, or the maintenance company may be held responsible for damages.

 Staircase Accidents

 Maintaining a property also includes repairing damaged stairs and broken steps as well as taking reasonable measures to make sure the stairs are safe for people to use.
-If an individual falls down because of hazardous conditions on the stairs, the property owner can be held liable for any resulting damages.
+If an individual falls down because of hazardous conditions on the stairs, the property owner can be held liable for any resulting damages, especially if the fall results in a serious injury.

 Amusement Park Accidents